Beer & Food Prices in Bucharest and Romania (2025 Update)

 Pin it for later!

-Even more, as you learn about your shop and the discounts they offer (usually through their dedicated mobile apps), you can plan ahead a little bit and save more money when grocery shopping here.
+Even more, as you learn about your shop and the discounts they offer (usually through their dedicated mobile apps), you can plan a little bit and save more money when grocery shopping here.

 In stores like Lidl or Kaufland, for example, you will find some of the cheapest products in Romania but without losing much (if anything) in terms of quality.